-The lectures notes conclude with a capstone example that is a designed full factorial experiment performed to determine the width of cereal boxes.
-Based on the design and the number of replications the estimable sources of variability are the operator, the device, and the part-to-part variability.
+The lecture notes conclude with a capstone example that is a designed full factorial experiment performed to determine the width of cereal boxes.
+Based on the design and the number of replications, the estimable sources of variability are the operator, the device, and the part-to-part variability.
 Specifically, the experiment utilizes three different operators, two different measurement devices and 10 distinct cereal boxes that serve as replications for each of the operator and device combinations.
-The example details how the data is collected and then asks the students to identify the factors that could contribute to measurement error and for which of these factors variability is estimable.
-The lecture then details what measurements can be examined in order to quantify the variability associated with the operator, the device and the part and that some amount of variability remains unexplainable.
+The example details how the data is collected and then asks the students to identify the factors that could contribute to measurement error and for which of these factors an associated level of variability is estimable.
+The lecture then details what measurements can be examined in order to quantify the variability associated with the operators, the devices and the parts and that some amount of variability remains unexplainable.
 Variability from device is described as within, or variability among measurements made with the same device, and between as variability among measurements made with a different device.
-If Analysis of Variance (ANOVA) is a covered topic in the course, this discussion can reinforce or introduce concepts associated with this topic.
-For each factor, with the exception of within device, the measurements examined to quantify the associated variability are those in which all other factors are held constant and the factor of interest is allowed to vary.
-This is explicitly stated for each source of variability.
-The remaining, so-called error category is defined as the collection of sources of variation that have not been considered in the experimental design or for which we are not able to estimate variability from.
-This is quantified through repeated measurements where all other factors are held constant.
+If Analysis of Variance (ANOVA) is a topic covered in the course, this discussion can reinforce or introduce concepts associated with this topic.
 A pie chart of a decomposition of the variability is presented.
 Students are asked questions related to the chart, such as, should the company use only one operator and/or only one measuring device?
 If only one thing could be improved in the entire measurement process, what should this be?

 The lecture concludes with restating the learning objectives from the beginning of the first lecture and relating these objectives to the capstone example.
 For example, students are asked if there would still be measurement error if more sophisticated measuring devices had been used and how measurement error affected the design of the experiment.
-We discuss that failure to accurately account for measurement error leads to a decrease in knowledge about the true value of the measurand and for illustration provide an example of a poorly designed experiment that does not allow any of the potential sources of measurement to be estimated.
+We discuss that failure to accurately account for measurement error leads to a decrease in knowledge about the true value of the measurand and for illustration provide an example of a poorly designed experiment that does not allow any of the potential sources of measurement error to be estimated.
 As a final task, students are encouraged to discuss how the experimental design could be improved with the purpose of learning more about the measurement error.

 4.4 Group Activity 2: Measurement Error with Multiple Observations